Leasehold homes: responsibilities for repairs

 If you cannot sort things out with your neighbour, talk to your freeholder.
 Sometimes damage from neighbouring properties is covered by the freeholder’s buildings insurance.

-You may have to try legal action.
+You might have to try legal action.
 You could apply for an injunction to force your neighbour to deal with the problem.

 You could also make a money claim to recover the cost of repairs you’ve had to pay for yourself.